TeskaLabs/asab/doc/asab/config.rst

 	'/home/user/.myapp/'

 There is a special environment variable `${THIS_DIR}` that is expanded to a directory that contains a current configuration file.
+It is useful in complex configurations that utilizes included configuration files etc.

 .. code:: ini